Submissions

 Author Guidelines

 Original Article.
-It is a primary article, the final product of a scientific investigation and, therefore, it is unpublished and they contribute to the knowledge and must be validated through a peer review process, prepared according to editorial standards.
+It is a primary article, the final product of scientific research and, therefore, it is original and unpublished and contributes to knowledge and must be validated through a peer review process, prepared according to editorial standards.

 Review Article.
-It is the document resulting from the investigation in which the results of published investigations on a specific topic that must be validated by a peer process, and are derived from recent books and recaps of progress and development trends.
+It is the document resulting from research in which the results of published research on a specific topic that must be validated by a peer process are analyzed, systematized and integrated, and are derived from recent books and recapitulations of advances and development trends.

 I. FIRST ASSESSMENT

-• The unpublished manuscript (original) must be submitted as an attached file in MS Word, not in pdf.
+• The unpublished (original) manuscript must be delivered as an attached file in MS Word, not in pdf.

 • Times New Roman font, size 11.

-• Text to a single column, the final design will be placed in a double column, page number, headers and footer.
+• Text in a single column, the final design will be placed in double column, page number, headers and footer.
 Don't worry about matching the design of the publication, concentrate on the content of your research.

-• Write carefully, revise and read the text well before sending.
+• Write taking care of the wording, review and read the text well before sending.

-• Use the international system of measurement and scoring.
+• Use the international system of measurements and scoring.

-• It must comply with each of the bibliographical references (APA style) correctly included in the References section, also with their respective calls within the text itself.
+• Each of the bibliographic references (APA style) must be complied with correctly included in the References section, also with their respective calls within the text.

 • Titles and Subtitles.
 There are 3 levels: